 - My boss pays younger employees with less skill and less experience more than older employees.

 - My Employer does not train me like they train younger employees.

 - I want to sue for employment Discrimination.

 - My employer wants to hire employees that look younger, and hide older employees from seeing clients, customers, and patients.

 While “OK Boomer” may seem harmless to those who are younger, it can have very real effects in the workplace.
 Employers and employees using divisive, harassing, and discriminating phrases like “OK boomer” to justify their harassing behavior may be breaking the law.
-If you have seen this behavior for yourself, or others, feel free to reach out for a free initial consultation at the Spitz Law Firm.
+If you have seen this behavior for yourself, or others, feel free to reach out for a free initial consultation at Spitz, The Employee’s Law Firm.